ikteng/Age-and-Gender-Predictor/README.md

 ### Import Libraries
 Import necessary libraries including pandas, numpy, OpenCV (cv2), PIL, matplotlib, and tensorflow.

-### Load Trained/Saved Models
+### Load Trained/Saved Models + Haar Cascade for Face Detection
-Load the pre-trained age prediction model (agemodel) and gender prediction model (genmodel) using the load_model function from Keras.
+- Load the pre-trained age prediction model (agemodel) and gender prediction model (genmodel) using the load_model function from Keras.

-### Load Haar Cascade for Face Detection
-Load the Haar cascade classifier (face_cascade) for detecting faces.
+- Load the Haar cascade classifier (face_cascade) for detecting faces.
 This classifier is used by OpenCV for face detection.

 ### Process and Predict Function
 - takes an images as input, processes it for prediction, and returns the predicted age and gender